rubeun/slackbot/README.md

 # BART Train Arrivals Slack Chat Bot
 ### Description:
-A chat bot for Slack using Hubot.
-Used to get the latest live train arrival times for a specified BART station using BART's API.
+A chat bot for Slack used to get the latest BART train arrival times for a specified BART station using BART's API.
 ### Usage:
     bart help                       - show you how to use the bart chatbot bart map                        - displays a map of BART stations and lines